Murders of William and Patricia Wycherley

 At some point over the Early May bank holiday weekend in 1998, William and Patricia Wycherley were shot and killed in their home in a suburb of Mansfield, England, by their daughter Susan and her husband, Christopher Edwards.
-The Edwardses then buried the bodies in the garden behind the house and went on to use the Wycherleys' identities to commit various acts of fraud intended to fund their hobby of collecting expensive Hollywood memorabilia.
+The Edwards then buried the bodies in the garden behind the house and went on to use the Wycherleys' identities to commit various acts of fraud intended to fund their hobby of collecting expensive Hollywood memorabilia.

 The crime went undiscovered until 2012, when Christopher contacted his stepmother to ask for money and confessed.
 At this point the Edwards were living in Lille, France, having moved there when the UK's Department for Work and Pensions requested an interview with William Wycherley to assess his needs, as he would have been approaching his 100th birthday.
 They eventually agreed to surrender themselves to police at St Pancras railway station in October 2013 after travelling back to the UK.

 The couple were found guilty of murder in June 2014 and were sentenced to life imprisonment with a minimum term of 25 years.
 The case was the basis for a 2021 docudrama miniseries titled Landscapers.

 Background

 William Wycherley served in the British Merchant Navy, and married Patricia in 1958.
 After their deaths, the investigating police officers found only two photographs of William and none of Patricia.
 They could not trace any friends of the couple, and only managed to find relatives of William – some nieces – although they did not know him well at all.
 Neighbours described Patricia as "old-fashioned", and William as "like a Victorian father, head of the family".

 Christopher Edwards met Susan Wycherley via a dating agency, and the couple married in 1983.
 Christopher worked as a credit controller and Susan was a librarian, although she gave up work after marriage.
 They lived in a small flat in Dagenham, East London.
-The couple shared a hobby of collecting Hollywood memorabilia which developed into obsession; the couple purchased many expensive items that they could not reasonably afford, including spending £20,000 on a signed photograph of Frank Sinatra.
+The couple shared a hobby of collecting Hollywood memorabilia which developed into an obsession; the couple purchased many expensive items that they could not reasonably afford, including spending £20,000 on a signed photograph of Frank Sinatra.
 Susan forged letters supposedly from French actor Gérard Depardieu to her husband, writing in poor English and using a franking machine purchased on the Internet to add a fake French postmark.